Straight outta... China? The young Asian artists bucking hip-hop trends

 "We want to push the culture forward," said 88 Rising head Sean Miyashiro.
 "We're not trying to break stereotypes or change people's mindsets.
 We're showing people what we can do, by doing what we do."

-Miyashiro, a 36-year-old Japanese-Korean Brooklynite, founded the label in early 2016 after leaving his job at Vice Media's electronic music platform Thump.
+Miyashiro, a Japanese-Korean Brooklynite, founded the label in early 2016 after leaving his job at Vice Media's electronic music platform Thump.
 "At first it's a wild visual to see, somebody Asian rapping that way, killing it in a video," said Miyashiro of the label's appeal.

 The company, which is known for its slew of massive viral video hits and collaborations with established American artists such as Ghostface Killah and Skrillex, has reached a sort of cult status among fans, especially those in Asia.